fivetran/dbt_salesforce/README.md

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration

-The [variables](https://docs.getdbt.com/docs/using-variables) needed to configure this package are as follows:
+The following [variables](https://docs.getdbt.com/docs/using-variables) are needed to configure this package:

 **variable**|**information**|**required**
 -----|-----|-----